 Legal, Medical & Insurance

-Legal & Paralegal Internship
+Legal & Paralegal Internship in China

 A legal internship Program in china through China Internship Placements will enhance your legal professional skills.
 Join our China Internship program for a professional placement into a law internship.
 LEARN MORE